Helping Your Kid Through the Death of a Pet

 Coping with the death of a pet — and the mess of feelings that comes with it — is one of the tougher parts of growing up.
 These feelings can be hard for everybody in the family, but they’re especially tough for young children.
 Children see pets as close friends and extensions of the family unit, and they have a great deal of importance in their lives.

 Helping someone deal with the death of a loving pet is not always easy, especially when that person is a young child.
 Children are prone to ask questions that are emotionally based and have no easy answers, such as “Where is my pet?
 Is he in heaven?”
-While you may not have answers, these questions have to be discussed for the child to move forward emotionally.
+While you may not have answers, discuss these questions with your child to allow them to move forward emotionally.

 Many parents will immediately resort to what you might call the “goldfish method” of trying to “fix” the situation by acquiring another pet.
 This might seem like a good idea at first, but if your child is above the age of three, this can backfire badly, especially if attempted on the sly.
 In early development, there is nothing more important than creating a sense of trust and security between a caregiving adult and the child, and swooping in with a new pet can seem like a betrayal of that trust, leaving the child to feel extremely insecure.